Compile-Time/yt-quick-actions/documentation/more-option-changes-in-youtube.md

-In this situation YouTube will first hide all menu options ("ytd-service-menu-item-renderer"), un-hide as many options as necessary for the video and then add the required SVGs.
+In this situation YouTube will first hide all menu options ("ytd-service-menu-item-renderer"), un-hide as many options as necessary for the page and then add the required SVGs.

-The above pattern has the undesired side effect that when using the hidden changes as a baseline to perform automatic clicks the underlying path element in the "ytd-service-menu-item-renderer" may still be from the previous page that is also valid for the new page.
+The above pattern has the undesired side effect that when watching for changes to the hidden attribute as a baseline to perform automatic clicks the underlying path element in the "ytd-service-menu-item-renderer" may still be from the previous page that is also valid for the new page.
 So code that processes each change individually will run into a false positive situation where a click is triggered for a "ytd-service-menu-item-renderer" that looks to be correct but in less than a few milliseconds will have its action and path element be changed to a different action.

 Here is a theoretical example: A user is moving from video A to video B. Video A has three actions in the more options popup: save, report and show transcript.